Gestational Diabetes Mellitus - Diabetes During Pregnancy

 • Two-hour postprandial (after a meal) blood glucose: Less than or equal to 120 mg/dL (6.7 mmol/L)

-Fetal monitoring is an important aspect of the management of gestational diabetes mellitus (GDM) to ensure the well-being of the developing baby.
-GDM can lead to various complications during pregnancy, including macrosomia, hypoglycemia, and respiratory distress syndrome, which can have a significant impact on fetal health.
+Fetal monitoring is a crucial component in the management of Gestational Diabetes Mellitus (GDM) to ensure the health and well-being of the developing baby.
+GDM can increase the risk of complications such as macrosomia (excessive fetal growth), neonatal hypoglycemia, and respiratory distress syndrome, all of which may adversely affect fetal outcomes.

 Hospitalization may be necessary for the management of high-risk Gestational Diabetes Mellitus (GDM) when the condition poses a risk to the health of the mother or the baby.

-The primary goal of hospitalization in high-risk GDM is to ensure the health of the mother and the baby.
-Hospitalization allows healthcare providers to monitor blood sugar levels and fetal well-being closely and make adjustments to treatment plans as needed.
+The primary goal of hospitalization in high-risk GDM is to ensure the safety and health of both mother and baby.
+It provides a controlled environment for frequent monitoring of blood glucose and fetal status and allows for timely adjustments in treatment.

 Delivery is an essential aspect of the management of Gestational Diabetes Mellitus (GDM) as it poses a risk to both the mother and the baby.